1991–92 WFA National League Cup

-The 1991–92 Women's National League Cup was a football competition in England organised by the Women's Football Association (WFA).
+The 1991–92 WFA National League Cup was a football competition in England organised by the Women's Football Association (WFA).
 It was the first edition of the Women's National League Cup, now run by the Football Association (renamed the Women's Premier League Cup from 1994 to 2018).

 The Cup included top-flight clubs from the 1991–92 WFA National League Premier Division but was won by a second-tier club, Arsenal, from the Southern Division.

-Arsenal Ladies became the first English women's League Cup winners, the team's first major trophy.
+Arsenal became the first English women's League Cup winners, the team's first major trophy.
 The final was held at Alt Park, Knowsley, on 24 May 1992.
 Arsenal defeated Millwall Lionesses 1–0, with a 28th-minute goal by Naz Ball.